 How to Become a Physical Therapy Assistant in 5 Steps

 Research what it takes to become a physical therapy assistant.
 Learn about job duties, education requirements, licensure and job outlook to find out if this is the career for you.
-Schools offering Physical Therapy Assistant degrees can also be found in these popular choices.
+Schools offering Physical Therapy degrees can also be found in these popular choices.

 Career Information At a Glance